These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • You speak to me.
 You speak to me in verse,

-• and hear music from a multiverse away,
+• and hear music from multiverses away,

 • from the metaphysical world where you are.